 - Making older employees take early retirement (but they can offer incentive packages)

-- Discriminating against older workers when reducing the size of their staffs (Reduction in Force)
+- Discriminating against older workers when reducing the size of their staff (Reduction in Force)

 - Retaliating against a worker if they file a claim (like a demotion, denying a promotion, or firing)